Chongzuo: Economy

 Forestry and agriculture are two of Chongzuo's biggest industries.
 Oranges, rice, beans, corn, cassava, cinnamon, bananas, vegetables, durian, pineapples, longan, and tea are all major crops, but sugarcane is the center of Chongzuo agriculture.
 Farm raised animals include beef and dairy cattle, sheep, ducks, chickens, geese, and bees.
 Aquaculture for fish is also big.
 Chinese medicinal herbs are picked from the wild and also grown.
 Important mineral resources include manganese, gold, ferberite, coal, barite, bentonite, uranium, and vanadium.
 It is China's biggest manganese producer and the world's biggest producer of bentonite.
 Other industries include export infrastructure, paper, forest products such as timber and turpentine, building materials, pharmaceuticals, and electronics manufacturing.

 Flora and fauna

-Chongzuo has amazing biodiversity with more than 4000 species of plants and more than 450 kinds of animals.
+Chongzuo has more than 4000 species of plants and more than 450 kinds of animals.
 There are more than 30 rare and protected animals including white headed and Indo-Chinese black langurs, crested striped hornbills, pangolins, and clouded leopards.
 1/4 of China's wild animal species can be found in Chongzuo.